stickytools/sticky-encoding/README.md

 > Note: You may optionally pass your own userInfo `BinaryEncoder(userInfo:)` structure and it will be available to you during the encoding.

-You can encode any top even top-level single value types including Int, UInt, Double, Bool, and Strings.
+You can encode any top-level single value type including Int, UInt, Double, Bool, and Strings.
 Simply pass the value to the instance of the BinaryEncoder and call `encode`.
 ```Swift